 ♥LOVE NOTE – Saturday November 29th, 2014

 It will be 46 WEEKS P.F.
-[Post Fire] tomorrow, and it feels both like the bushfire that destroyed our Home and world was decades ago on the one hand,
+[Post Fire] tomorrow.
+On the one hand it feels like the bushfire that destroyed our Home and our world was decades ago, and on the other, it feels like only yesterday.

-I’m imagining you are as tired of hearing me share about how exhausted I am, as I am writing about it!!……and experiencing it……
+I imagine you are as tired of hearing me share about how exhausted I am, as I am writing about it!!…..And experiencing it.

-Yet being real and authentic seems to be one of the most important lessons for me on this Post Fire journey……staying present to what is feeling real and true and not trying to “pretty it up”and just covering up and presenting as having it together…..
+Yet being real and authentic seems to be one of the most important lessons for me on this Post Fire journey……staying present to what is feeling real and true and not trying to “pretty it up” and covering up and presenting as having it together…

 “the edited-cleaned-up version and not the-warts-and-all version…”